Updated: Feb 17

 Hip bursitis or trochanteric bursitis is a tricky condition.
 It’s sometimes called “the great mimicker” because its symptoms are easily mistaken for other conditions like back pain or gluteal muscle injuries.
-But I’ve also found that quite a few patients I’ve seen through the years have been misdiagnosed as having trochanteric bursitis when in fact the pain was caused by something else.
+But I’ve also found that quite a few patients I’ve seen have been misdiagnosed as having trochanteric bursitis when in fact the pain was caused by something else.

 1. You have about 9 different bursae in the area of your lateral hip (the outside of the hip) and any of them can be the cause of your pain.